 The shoulder straps are anatomically curved and cut, composed of ventilated foam padding with mesh covering on the top half and the same nylon material as the pack body for the lower half.
 Our testers felt the straps were more than adequate and had no complaints.

-Of the larger packs in our test, the M.U.L.E. comes equipped with the lackluster waist belt in terms of support and comfort.
+The M.U.L.E. comes equipped with the lackluster waist belt in terms of support and comfort.
 The belt is a simple ¾" webbing strap with adjusters on both sides and fastened by a quick release buckle.
 The belt did keep the pack from flopping on technical ground, but didn't provide any real support; this is another area that the M.U.L.E. suffered in.
 This variance from the other packs in our test didn't seem like a major factor, but after riding with the others, our testers felt the belt was lacking.
-If we were testing this model 5-10 years ago, we would likely rate the comfort higher, but unfortunately, we could only award the M.U.L.E. a 6 out of 10.
+If we were testing this model 5-10 years ago, we would likely rate the comfort higher, but unfortunately, the M.U.L.E. only comes out mediocre today.

 The M.U.L.E. has a large enough storage capacity for all day rides and hikes at ~10 liters and in conjunction with a stretchy external pouch.
 The pouch is attached to the two quick release buckles that button the central portion of the pack up and also to the two fixed buckles on the lower adjusters.
 The quick release buckles have extra integrated tabs on their outer surfaces for hooking and carrying your helmet.
-The pack has good storage (but not quite as refined as our other packs like the Editors' Choice Platypus Duthie A.M.
-10), and it scored a 6 out of 10.
+The pack has good storage but not quite as refined as our other packs like the Editors' Choice Platypus Duthie A.M.
+10.